What is a power flush for a central heating system & how does it work?

 - If the problem’s really bad, they might then flush a powerful blend of chemicals through the pipework.

-- They’ll then force clean water through the pipes in order to remove all the contaminated liquid from the system, disposing of it responsibly.
+- They’ll then force clean water through the pipes in order to remove all the contaminated liquid from the central heating system, disposing of it responsibly.

 - Because excess acid can lead to internal corrosion, the engineer will add a chemical neutraliser and wash it through the system, before checking the PH balance.

-- A dose of ‘inhibitor’ fluid will then be added to prevent corrosion and stop the sludge from building up in the system again.
+- A dose of ‘inhibitor’ fluid will then be added to prevent corrosion and stop the central heating sludge from building up in the system again.

 How long does a power flush take?